Our Mission

 Rackets Cubed is a UK registered charity that delivers an integrated programme comprising racket sports, STEM education and a healthy nutritious meal as part of weekly activities to key stage two pupils in disadvantaged and underserved areas – providing the children with key benefits of active participation in sport, enhanced education and a healthy and nutritious meal.

-Originally established in West London in 2016 with 2 programmes.
-By 2019 we ran 11 programmes across 6 cities.
-Despite the impact of the Pandemic, we have successfully grown to over 30 programmes across 11 cities nationwide in the academic year 2022/23.
-Our Community Box programme, which began during the Pandemic, has now provided over 1.7 million meals to date.
+Originally established in West London in 2016 with 2 school programmes.
+By 2019 we ran 11 school programmes across 6 cities.
+Despite the impact of the Pandemic, we have successfully grown to over 25 school programmes across 11 cities nationwide in the academic year 2023/24.
+Our Community Box programme, which began during the Pandemic, has now provided over 2 million meals to date and has developed into our Community Partnership Hub model.

-In the longer term, we believe there are over 500 potential host sites across Universities, schools, sports clubs and leisure centres that lend themselves to providing Rackets Cubed activities, with the potential to impact positively on the lives of over 10,000 children.
+In the longer term, we believe there are many potential host sites across Universities, schools, sports clubs and leisure centres that lend themselves to providing Rackets Cubed schools programmes, with the potential to impact positively on the lives of many more children

 Our Vision

-The programme’s vision is driven by the increasing evidence that active children have higher school achievement and that nutritious foods improve classroom behaviour.
+The Schools programme vision is driven by the increasing evidence that active children have higher school achievement and that nutritious foods improve classroom behaviour.
 There are a number of factors which have been shown to adversely affect a child’s learning and development:

 -